elassis/capstone_module_1/README.md

 # About this Repo 🏆:
 * This repo was created to accomplish the first capstone of the microverse first module.
+* My topic idea for this project is the frontend side of a loan system that im developing.

 # Objectives ✔️
 * Apply HTML, CSS, Javascript already learnt techniques.